Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Highland, UT

 You should have your HVAC system inspected twice yearly.
 After the inspection, your technician will inform you if any services are required.
 You should also have your system inspected if you notice new issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, it should be inspected every few years.
+If your system has ductwork, it should be inspected every few years.

-For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
-Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with around 2.5 to 5 tons of capacity.
+Usually, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

-There are a number of ways you can make your HVAC system more energy-efficient:
+There are several ways you can make your HVAC system more energy-efficient:

-• Keep ductwork clean, and change or clean your air filters on a regular basis.
+• Keep ductwork clean, and clean or change your air filters on a regular basis.

-• Schedule regular inspections to take care of issues as they arise.
+• Have regular inspections to take care of issues as they arise.

 • Install a smart thermostat.
-If you don't want to or can't buy one, try keeping the temperature indoors as close to the outside temperature as you can.
+If you aren't able to purchase one, try to keep your inside temperature as close to the outside temperature as you can.

-• When replacing part of your system, see if there are Energy Star-certified or other environmentally friendly options.
+• When you need to replace part of your system, see if there are Energy Star-certified or similar environmentally friendly options.

 Other Highland, UT Home Services